 Moreover, CBD has demonstrated anticancer and anti-tumor properties in test-tube and animal studies.
 The researchers believe that CBD may help the spread of breast, brain, prostate, colon, and lung cancer cells in animal subjects(77).

-Researchers have also noted CBD’s low levels of toxicity.
+Researchers have also noted CBD’s lack of toxicity.
 However, more research is necessary to prove that CBD helps support standard cancer treatments.

 CBD vs. Symptoms of Drug Withdrawals